 • Make sure the design is easy to read, accessible, and user-friendly.
 In other words, your logo, font size, and other additional information have to be easy to read.

 • Keep the email width to around 600 pixels.
 Readers view your emails on different devices such as smartphones, desktops, and tablets.
 They also read your emails under different circumstances like in a browser inbox.
-This sets the need for sticking with the universal size for the email header width.
+This sets the need to stick with the universal size for the email header width.

 • You need to use email safe fonts as well.
 These are fonts like Georgia, Times, Times New Roman, Verdana, Arial, Helvetica, Impact, and more that are supported by all email clients.